 Concrete curing for a longer duration increases the strength and durability.
 The American Concrete Institute suggests that concrete should reach its ideal strength after 7 days of curing at 50 °F or 3 days at 50 °F for a high early-strength concrete mixture.

-For more information regarding thermocouple data logging solutions for continuous temperature monitoring throughout the curing process, click here.
+Click here, to explore thermocouple data logging solutions that provide continuous temperature monitoring throughout the curing process.